surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 OPCache optimizer already optimizes many things, but by the heavilly dynamic nature of the PHP language, we can't optimize everything, at least not as much as in Java's compilers, or even C's compilers.

 That's why when I hear proposal to add strong typing to the language, I like it, because it will boost the performance.
-But PHP will never be a strongly typed language ;-)
+PHP 7 added some more typing, and took benefit from it for optimizing things because now, types may be known at compile time.

 Also, proposal such as adding a read-only hint to class property declaration :